 If you want to continue to use versions, which reached their End of Life, please contact Nextcloud sales to get access to our Long Term Support offering.

-Nextcloud Android Client:
+Nextcloud Android Clients:

-- Latest release on Google Play Store
+- Latest release of Nextcloud Files in the Google Play Store